django/deps/accepted/0182-multiple-template-engines.rst

 * Any file that isn't a Python module is assumed to be written in the DTL
 * Extraction algorithms are hardcoded in ``django.utils.translation``

-Ideally each template engine will provide a list of template files it can handle and implement a suitable extraction process for translatable strings.
+Perhaps each template engine could provide a list of template files it can handle and implement a suitable extraction process for translatable strings.
 However this raises several questions.